Oil Industry in Purbeck

 Oil has been extracted from the Isle of Purbeck since the early 17th century from Kimmeridge in the form of oil shale.

-The oil extraction industry in the area stated in 1936 with experimental oil wells being bored near Kimmeridge and in 1960 BP’s Kimmeridge Oil Field was discovered.
-The Kimmeridge site has a single beam pump or nodding donkey which has been extracting oil continually since 1961 making it the oldest working pump in the United Kingdom extracting around 65 barrels per day from a depth of 350 meters below the cliff.
+The oil extraction industry in the area started in 1936 with experimental oil wells being bored near Kimmeridge, and in 1960, BP’s Kimmeridge Oil Field was discovered.
+The Kimmeridge site has a single beam pump or nodding donkey, which has been extracting oil continually since 1961, making it the oldest working pump in the United Kingdom, extracting around 65 barrels per day from a depth of 350 meters below the cliff.

 Nodding Donkey photo by Huligan0 (https://commons.wikimedia.org/wiki/User:Huligan0) Creative Comons.

 The Wytch Farm plant has been extracting oil and gas from sandstone and limestone oil reservoirs in the Wessex Basin since 1979 and is expected to continue until 2037.
-The oil is extracted using a form of fracking called “water injection” also know as “water flooding”
+The oil is extracted using a form of fracking called “water injection”, also known as “water flooding”